 Fournier himself acknowledged that although the nick was ‘on top’ in France it was on the other side in Holland, Flanders, Germany and the ‘Lyonnais’ – the district round Lyon, the city that had been one of the major centres of printing in France.
 He says nothing about England, but then he had no knowledge of founders’ practice there.
 As Bodoni’s surviving moulds show, types in Italy had the nick ‘below’, like those in England.

 Hence the puzzle of this diagram in the Encyclopédie, below.
 It is fig. 2 of plate II of the section on ‘typefounding’ (Fonderie des caracteres).

-It shows the ‘upper half’ of the mould, with the matrix pushed up to the ‘stool’ and its lower part projecting.
+It shows the ‘bottom half’ of the mould, with the matrix pushed up to the ‘stool’ and its lower part projecting.
 The impression of the punch is not shown on the matrix as it should be, but there is no doubt that type it cast would have the nick ‘below’, in the English manner, where the compositor could see and feel it.

 Even if the diagram is intended to show a kind of universal mould, with an orientation that would be familiar in many countries and not just one, it contradicts what one has learned of the French custom.
 Since the image among the engravings of the Encyclopédie that illustrate the article on printing (above) show big types with the nick on top, or at the back, is there a contradiction to resolve?
 What other evidence have we of the general practice in France?